-Roads encompass 84 acres (34 ha) of land in the watershed, the majority (61%) of which are unpaved gravel roads that service high-density residential development along the shoreline.
-The remaining 39% of roads are paved, including Lakeview Drive (Rt.
-202) that runs along the eastern shore of the east basin, Vassalboro Road (Rt.
+Roads encompass 358 acres (145 ha) of land in the watershed, the majority (91%) of which are paved roads, and 9% of which are unpaved gravel roads that service high-density residential development along the shoreline.
+Major roads in the watershed include Lakeview Drive (Rt.
+202), running along the eastern shore of the east basin, Vassalboro Road (Rt.
 32), running through the southwest corner of the watershed, and Neck Road that runs parallel to the west shore of the east basin.
 Commercial development is concentrated near the southern tip of the watershed near the intersection of Route 3 and Route 202, and near China Village at the northern tip of the watershed.